hwaneest/github.io/about.md

 He has working experience as a Data Analyst and a Business Analyst in the e-Commerce industry and Game industry and now studying Operational Strategies using Data Science in various domains such as commerce operation, people operation, and so on.

 He is also a lecturer who teaches Data Science to individuals in need of learning Data Technology.
 Mainly for people who are seeking a job including students along with employees of major firms.
 He teaches Python programming and SQL language along with Data Analytics and Data Science.
+Also as a guest lecturer, he is giving advice, industry insights or motivations to the unspecified individuals too.

 <!-- Centrarium is a custom theme for Jekyll, made by [Ben Centra][bencentra] for his own blog.
 He'd be humbled if you liked it enough to use it as well!
 Installation and configuration instructions can be found in the [GitHub repository](https://github.com/bencentra/centrarium).